 Your verdict must be based solely on the evidence presented.
 You must carefully evaluate the evidence and resist, and help each other to resist, any urge to reach a verdict that is influenced by bias for or against any party or witness.

-Instruction, Notes on Use and Comment approved May 2018.
+Instruction, Notes on Use and Comment approved May 2018; Notes on Use revised May 2019.

 Notes on Use